 Good land governance is vital for economic development and is often characterized by open, participatory societies, with transparent and accountable systems of governance.
 Good governance therefore, requires a political system that provides opportunities for all its citizens (Sebudubudu, Makepe, Montsi, & Bodilenyane, 2014).
 This may include: participation that ensures broad inputs in governance and development decision-making from all stakeholders; an effective system for the transfer of power and renewal of political leadership, competitive; free, fair and transparent elections; political, administrative and financial accountability; effective regulation, parliamentary oversight and auditing; transparency, predictability and availability of valid information about government decisions and performance, and public access to this information; ethical conduct of public affairs; effective public sector management with stable macroeconomic policy, effective resource mobilization and allocation systems; responsiveness to citizens (Kaunda, 2008).

-Due to poor record-keeping, corruption and the demand for land, especially in the urban areas, there has been an increase on people on the waiting lists for land allocation in Botswana.
+Due to poor record-keeping, corruption and the demand for land, especially in the urban areas, there has been an increase of people on the waiting lists for land allocation in Botswana.
 For instance, in April 2015, the waiting list for Mogoditshane Sub Land Board stood at 143,000 and some of the applications applied as early as 1993 (Zorkin, Raphaka, & Nilsson, 2017).
 In March 2016, the Minister of Lands and Housing informed parliament that countrywide, they were ‘1,062,158 applicants on the waiting list as maintained and published by various Land Boards and the Department of Lands (Zorkin, Raphaka, & Nilsson, 2017).
 The delays in land allocation is attributable to limited private sector involvement due to lack of basic infrastructure, shortage of funds for the provision of services to available land, increase in development costs, encroachment of agricultural land, lengthy of the acquisition process through the process of expropriation as well as land speculation (Adams & Kalabamu, 2003).

 In the North East part of Botswana for instance, the shortage and access to land has now become a political issues and which if not properly addressed can become politically volatile.
 (Manatsha & Maharjan, 2010).
 Tati Company through the Tati Concession Act of 1911, were granted the majority of land in the North East region.
 Upon independence in 1966 Tati company according to Manatsha & Maharjan (2010), had rights to about 650,000 hectares of land in the North East whilst the Francistown Municipality had about 19657 hectares of land.
 The company, agreed in 1970, to donate and sell part of the l to the government to augment in land allocation in Francistown.
 The majority of people in Francistown including the municipality are of the view that the company still holds a bigger chunk of the land in the North East and this has hinders the council’s effort in the expansion of the town as well as in availing residential land to Batswana (Manatsha & Maharjan, 2010).